Block | Description |

-Important In Basic mode, after you submit a delete request for a task, the task is updated to the production environment.
-Perform this operation with caution.
-In Dev-Prod mode, after you submit a delete request for a task, go to the pending release list to publish the object to the production environment.
-Offline Integration Task List: Click an offline integration task list to manage your created offline integration tasks in a list.
+Important In Basic mode, when you submit a delete task, the change is immediately applied to the production environment.
+Proceed with caution.
+In Dev-Prod mode, after you submit a delete task, go to the list of items to be published to publish the object to the production environment.
+Offline integration task list: Click the offline integration task list to manage created offline integration tasks in a list view.
 For more information, see View and manage the offline integration task list.
-Move tasks: You can move offline script tasks, offline pipeline tasks, and regular folders within the offline integration directory.
-Offline script tasks and offline pipeline tasks can also be moved to the offline full database migration folder.
-Regular folders cannot be moved into or out of the offline full database migration folder.
+Move task: Offline script tasks, offline pipeline tasks, and regular folders can be moved within the Offline integration directory.
+Offline script tasks and offline pipeline tasks can also be moved to an offline full database migration folder.
+Regular folders cannot be moved into or out of an offline full database migration folder.
 A regular folder cannot be deleted if it contains child nodes.
-When the offline full database migration folder is deleted, all tasks contained in the folder are also deleted, including offline script tasks and offline pipeline tasks.
+When an offline full database migration folder is deleted, all tasks it contains, including offline script tasks and offline pipeline tasks, are also deleted.

 |

-Important In Basic mode, after you submit a delete request for a task, the task is updated to the production environment.
-Perform this operation with caution.
-In Dev-Prod mode, after you submit a delete request for a task, go to the pending release list to publish the object to the production environment.
+Important In Basic mode, when you submit a delete task, the change is immediately applied to the production environment.
+Proceed with caution.
+In Dev-Prod mode, after you submit a delete task, go to the list of items to be published to publish the object to the production environment.

 |